bsalinassanchez/cse15l-lab-reports/_posts/2022-1-12-lab-report-1-week-2.md

 5. The entire interaction should look something like this:

 ![keygen](https://bsalinassanchez.github.io/cse15l-lab-reports/images/keygen.png)
+>I already had a ssh key generated which is why it prompted me to "Overwrite".
+You won't need to overwrite.

 6. Now, `ssh` into the server.
 Once connected to the server run `$ mkdir .ssh` in order to create a "hidden" folder.
 Run `ls -a` in order to view the hidden folder.
 7. `logout` or `exit` from the server.